 I look forward to hearing from you, My beloved child.
 And that is the reason you will have much to sing about, much to cry about, and much to ask for.

 Some time ago, I had a bit of a ‘spiritual crisis’.
 I was listening to so many people talking about their views, beliefs and criticisms.
 Much of what I heard disturbed me and I allowed that to reflect upon my relationship with God.
 I was so confused that I turned away from Him.
-First of all I ‘became’ an aetheist, but I found that there was just as much vitriol amongst them as there was in some of the Christian communities I encountered.
-So then I ‘became’ a Humanist but, for me, the spiritual element was missing.
+First I ‘became’ an atheist, but I found that there was just as much vitriol amongst them as there was in some of the Christian communities I encountered.
+Then I ‘became’ a Humanist but, for me, the spiritual element was missing.
 I did enjoy reading Buddhist works and found the meditations enormously helpful and, while they kept me calm and mindful, I wanted more than that.
 I think that some of my blogging friends must have thought I was being invaded by multiple personalities!
 Who and what will she be tomorrow?
 I wouldn’t blame anyone for thinking that, because I wasn’t sure who I was myself anymore.

 I floundered about in this dark place for a while until I could bear it no longer.
 I had a dilemma though.
 I so much wanted God to help me yet, in my mind, I could hear the voices of those who had told me, “You’ll be nothing without God and will never be able to do anything without Him, just you wait and see.”
 This only fuelled a need to prove independence all the more.
 But, in my heart, I knew I was unhappy and that I missed Him.
 “Help me God, please,” I prayed.
 And what I learned was that God will do anything to preserve our state of free-will.
 All through life, we are given choices and decisions to make ourselves.
 So instead of waiting to wake up one morning expecting God to have done all the work, I made my choice.
 I WANT God in my life because, for me, my happiness and security is incomplete without Him.
 From now on, though, I will stand by my belief that God is a good and just God and will ignore the cacophony of voices that claim otherwise.